gopinathsjsu/individual-project-rodrigotxe/README.md

 ## How to run the system

-1 - The Stock input file ( Items dataset ) needd to be entered as the first Argument to the main class.
+1 - The Stock input file ( Items dataset ) needs to be entered as the first Argument to the main class.
   - If the system cannot find the file, an error will be generated on the console.

 2 - The user will be prompted to enter the file path ( full path ) for the order entry on the command line.